-VCU Massey Cancer Center has been designated by the National Cancer Institute since 1974 because of our scientific excellence in cancer research and our vital role in reducing cancer morbidity and mortality.
-We are one of only two centers in the state with this designation.
+VCU Massey Cancer Center has been designated by the National Cancer Institute since 1975 due to scientific excellence in cancer research and our role in reducing cancer morbidity and mortality.
+We are one of only two centers in Virginia and one of 70 centers across the country with this designation.

-Our scientists conduct lab and clinical research to discover better ways to prevent, diagnose and treat cancer.
-Nearly 130 of these researchers are faculty from 22 VCU academic departments.
-They collaborate on research in five key programs:
+Our scientists conduct lab and clinical research to discover better ways to prevent, diagnose, and treat cancer.
+Our members span numerous departments, colleges, and schools within VCU.

-- Cancer Cell Signaling – identifying key signaling pathways that contribute to cancer
+- Cancer Cell Signaling – Identify key signaling pathways that contribute to cancer

-- Cancer Molecular Genetics – investigating genetic and epigenetic changes that underlie the molecular and cellular events contributing to cancer development and progression and using this information to develop new target-based therapies for cancer
+- Cancer Molecular Genetics – Investigate genetic and epigenetic changes in molecular and cellular events that contribute to cancer development and progression while using this information to develop new target-based therapies

-- Cancer Prevention and Control – developing basic and applied research programs in behavioral, social and population sciences to create or enhance interventions that reduce cancer risk, incidence, morbidity and mortality, and enhance quality of life
+- Cancer Prevention and Control – Develop basic and applied research programs in behavioral, social, and population sciences to create or enhance interventions that reduce cancer risk, incidence, morbidity and mortality, and enhance quality of life

-- Developmental Therapeutics – exploring cancer therapeutics, identifying molecular targets, assessing the molecular genetic profiles of tumors and translating these findings into the development of novel therapeutic strategies for the treatment of cancer
+- Developmental Therapeutics – Explore cancer therapeutics, identify molecular targets, assess molecular genetic profiles of tumors, and translate findings into the development of novel therapeutic strategies for cancer treatment